Advertisement

 Graves’ disease

 TED occurs in people who have an autoimmune disorder called Graves’ disease.
 Autoimmune disorders are disorders where the body’s immune system attacks healthy tissue.
-When a person has Graves’ disease, the immune system attacks the thyroid gland.
+When a person has Graves’ disease, the immune system creates antibodies (proteins that help neutralize bacteria and viruses) that attack the thyroid gland.
 This causes hyperthyroidism, where the thyroid gland produces too much thyroid hormone.
 Graves’ disease is the most common cause of hyperthyroidism.

 The exact causes of Graves’ disease are unknown.
 It is much more common in women than men, and while Graves’ disease affects people of all ages, onset is more common in a person’s 30s and 40s.
 It is also more common in people who have another autoimmune disorder (such as rheumatoid arthritis).
 Genetics and family history are a risk factor.